Odhynn/Naerk/content/Places/Xe'Farom.md

 ## Description

 A unique city in [[Veth Spikes]] that draws power from the crystals of [[Veth]] to create unique magical effects.
 It is an arcane metropolis full of wizards, Vethfolk, academies and magic practicioners.
-Almost all movement between the flying buildings was done by flying griffons and drawbridges.
+There are numerous floating buildings, some even a thousand feet upwards.
+Almost all movement between the flying buildings was done by magic, flying griffons and drawbridges.
 There was endless food and drink, teleporting gates, swarms of magical creatures, age-old wizards, and many other magical effects of similar scope.

 ## History